-Faraday is from the Sunfish, a Namazir city-ship that patrols the Mist nebula.
-She was raised by her two mothers, Rosemary and Freya Lewis, and ended up training to be a medineer out of pure indecision.
-Faraday began studying magic, medicine and engineering under the mentorship of Dr. Liam Malcolm, and found herself leaning towards necromancy – though her relationship with it has been (and continues to be) rocky.
+Hailing from the Sunfish, a Namazir city-ship that patrols the Mist nebula, Faraday was raised by two mothers and ended up training to be a medineer out of pure indecision.
+Under the chaotic eye of Dr. Liam Malcolm she began to find her natural inclination towards necromancy, though her relationship with her power is by no means an easy one.

 Karel is an Ipeltan Worker from the New Colony, a group of Ipelta who live in the Trade Galaxy and oppose the Empire’s Queen-dominated hierarchy.
 Karel can come across as nervous and uptight, but is able to keep their cool when it really counts.
 They are fiercely loyal to the Colony and to the small circle of friends they have found within the Space Squad, especially Faraday.